-30, Work has been ongoing to develop a new online ethics assessment form.
+31, Work has been ongoing to develop a new online ethics assessment form.
 The current online ethics review system was developed in-house in 2014.
 To ensure that we maintain best practice and a high standard of ethical review of research ethics applications a review of the current system has been in progress.
 Work is ongoing to develop an enhanced 'fit for purpose' system of review to integrate review of both human and animal research projects.
-A new system in APEX is currently being tested by a working group with an aim to launch this to users before Christmas.
+A new system in APEX has been tested by a working group with an aim to launch before Christmas.